giantswarm/releases/aws/v18.2.0/README.md

 # :zap: Giant Swarm Release v18.2.0 for AWS :zap:

-This release contains changes that address several kubernetes vulnerabilities as well as improvements:
+This release contains changes that address several Kubernetes vulnerabilities as well as improvements:

 - Node pool nodes will be labeled with the current cgroup version.
 - Docker Rate Limits will be fixed when trying to pull images too often